 About the night train: it’s a fairly comfortable journey, though I prefer the night trains in Vietnam.
 Mainly because the bright lights stayed on the entire night and the curtains of my top bunk did not work well enough to keep out that bright and shiny light.

-My tip: go for the bottom bunk, it’s wider and darker so you’ll probably get more sleep.
+My advice: go for the bottom bunk, it’s wider and darker so you’ll probably get more sleep.

 Altogether I had a wonderful 2 weeks in Laos.
 I would love to go back to explore the rest of the country!
 If you like this Laos 2 week itinerary, feel free to download a pdf with all the highlights and our Laos hotel information below.